OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Plain files / Plist files

 * `NSData`: Creates static data objects, and NSMutableData creates dynamic data objects.
 NSData and NSMutableData are typically used for data storage and are also useful in Distributed Objects applications, where data contained in data objects can be copied or moved between applications.
 * Options for methods used to write NSData objects: `NSDataWritingWithoutOverwriting, NSDataWritingFileProtectionNone, NSDataWritingFileProtectionComplete, NSDataWritingFileProtectionCompleteUnlessOpen, NSDataWritingFileProtectionCompleteUntilFirstUserAuthentication`
 * Store Data as part of the NSData class with: `writeToFile`
 * Managing File Paths: `NSSearchPathForDirectoriesInDomains, NSTemporaryDirectory`
 * The `NSFileManager` object lets you examine the contents of the file system and make changes to it.
 A way to create a file and write to it can be done through `createFileAtPath`.

-#### Static Analysis

-Identify sensitive data saved throughout the app.
-This incudes passwords, secret keys, and personally identifyable information, as well as other data identified as sensitive by the client.
-Look for instances where this data is saved using any of the local storage APIs listed above.
-Make sure that sensitive data is *always* stored using the Data Protection API with sensible settings (see also "remediation").

 #### Dynamic Analysis